Chemical Kinetics, Markov Chains, and the Imaginary It\^{o} Interpretation

 Now, by taking $m$ derivatives with respect to $x$ in equation \eqref{gfpde} we find

-and by evaluating the generating function at $x=1$ the statement follows. \end{proof}
+and by evaluating the last expression at $x=1$ the statement follows. \end{proof}

 \begin{remark} Note that this result is valid for any initial condition independently of the fact that it is compactly supported or not.
-If the initial condition were compactly supported, then system \eqref{eq:momentssystem} would be finite-dimensional since, clearly, $\mathcal{M}_m(t)=0$ for all $m>N$.
+For the compactly supported initial condition system \eqref{eq:momentssystem} is finite-dimensional, since $\mathcal{M}_m(t)=0$ for all $m>N$.
 This fact is crucial for the following result, which is indeed restricted to that case. \end{remark}